 Consider a Pride in Diversity membership

 Pride in Diversity are a not-for-profit LGBTIQ+ inclusion and awareness supporter and advisor.
-They host the Australian Workplace Equality Index process and are Australia's first and only national not-for-profit employer support program for all aspects of LGBTIQ+ workplace inclusion.
+They host the Australian Workplace Equality Index and are Australia's first and only national not-for-profit employer support program for all aspects of LGBTIQ+ workplace inclusion.

 Complete the Australian Workplace Equality Index

-Complete Pride and Diversity’s annual Australian Workplace Equality Index (AWEI) to assess your agency’s progress and impact on workplace LGBTIQ+ initiatives.
+Complete Pride and Diversity’s annual Australian Workplace Equality Index (AWEI) to assess your organisation’s progress and impact on workplace LGBTIQ+ initiatives.
 The index drives best practice in Australia and sets a comparative benchmark for employers across all sectors.

 Ask your Pride in Diversity relationship manager to review your submission.
-If your agency is not a Pride in Diversity member you will need to pay a fee for the review.
+If your organisation is not a Pride in Diversity member you will need to pay a fee for the review.
 The review typically takes 1–2 hours.
 Book your review early as it often identifies additional actions you need to complete.